Eemeli2/Calculator3/README.md

 the cause: Something added/or not properly implemented with Caliber and its components is causing the web application to crash.
 ~~Edit EntityCaliberService.cs and possibly EntityDiameterService.cs~~
 Caliber information had not been migrated to the database and this caused the issues.
+Solution: after adding a new service, migrate them to the database on the package manager console with the commands "Add-migration" <migration name> and "Update-database"

+2. Use a Razor component to implement diameter so code is re-usable on other pages.
+Do this for every component.
+Start by moving c# and html code from fetchdata.razor to their own respective components like DiameterComponent (already done) to reduce re-use of code.